Viewing single post

 Toru Okada, from The Wind-Up Bird Chronicles, is my fourth most hated protoagonist.
 Actually hate might be a strong word, and I suppose my hatred mostly isn't actually personal against Toru.
 It's mostly that I didn't want Toru to ever come into contact with anyone.
 Toru was basically a bum who had a house thanks to family, and was as ineffective and useless a main character as I've ever seen.
 But somehow, in the rare times he ever did anything, everyone he came into contact with ended up with major psychological trouble, at least until some shady people recognized his "talent" and exploited it.

 Toru, by virtue of being the one of the most ineffective and useless people ever written down, was the one who deserved the psychological trauma he was causing others.
-Not that the other characters were any good—in fact, The Wind-Up Bird Chronicles is probably the only book I've ever read where I didn't like a single major character—but they were at least doing something.
+Not that the other characters were any good—in fact, The Wind-Up Bird Chronicles is probably the only book I've ever read where I didn't like a single major character (note: until Wheel of Time)—but they were at least doing something.

 Jack Tripper, Three's Company